TB REACH Wave 7 Ethiopia: Volunteer women groups support TB treatment in Ethiopia

-Our objectives are: (1) To increase TPT initiation rates from 53% to 98% among under-five children in the project zones; (2) To increase TPT completion rates by 50% from baseline.
-Our target is to screen 4833 contacts and treat 805 under-five children from Yeka sub-city of Addis Ababa and Gamo Goffa zone from SNNPR.
+The objectives of the TB Reach Wave 7 ‘Improving TB Preventive Treatment among Under-five Children through Engagement of Women’s Indigenous Associations in Ethiopia’ project were to: (1) increase TPT initiation rates from 53% to 98% among under-five children in the project zones; (2) To increase TPT completion rates by 50% from baseline.
+We implemented the project in Yeka sub-city of Addis Ababa and Gamo and Goffa zones of South Ethiopia region.

-KNCV will deploy a women-led, innovative community-based treatment support strategy through Iddirs (membership-based indigenous local associations of people who have voluntarily entered into an agreement to help each other) to improve initiation and completion rates of TPT among under-fives in two zones of Ethiopia.
-We will partner with and build the capacity of a local NGO, Love in Action Ethiopia (LIAE), with previous experience in engaging Iddirs in HIV care and other social services.
-We will employ a rigorous monitoring and evaluation system using control zones to measure the effectiveness of the interventions for future scale up.
-Empowering women and girls will be an integral component of this project.
+KNCV deployed a women-led, innovative community-based treatment support strategy through Iddirs which are membership-based indigenous local associations of people who have voluntarily entered into an agreement to help each other to improve initiation and completion rates of TPT among under-five children in the project zones.
+We partnered with and built the capacity of a local NGO, Love in Action Ethiopia (LIAE).

 KNCV has been fighting TB since its establishment in 1903.
 Over the past 120 years, the organization has acquired indispensable knowledge and experience in the field of effective TB prevention and care, resulting in pre-elimination in the Netherlands and significant contributions to global evidence generation, policy development and TB program implementation worldwide.